survivejs/react-book/manuscript/08_building_kanban.md

 ## Setting Up a Build Target

-In our current setup we serve the application through `webpack-dev-server` always.
-To get a build done, we'll need to extend *package.json* `scripts` section.
+In our current setup, we always serve the application through `webpack-dev-server`.
+To create a build, we'll need to extend the `scripts` section in *package.json*.

 **package.json**